Spirent/cloudsure/README.md

-# cloudsure-nimbus
+# Welcome
-Nimbus
-1. A splendid atmosphere or aura, as of glamour, that surrounds a person or thing.
-2. Harry Potter's racing broom.
-3. A codename to distiquish the new CloudSure design/capabilities from the existing CloudSure.
+This is a landing page for the legacy CloudSure product and the new Nimbus product (which is based on the Big 3 project).